Zeta under the Crnojevići

 Zeta (Зета) was one of the Serbian medieval polities that existed between 1371 and 1496, whose territory encompassed parts of present-day Montenegro and northern Albania.
 The Crnojević noble family ruled the Principality of Zeta from 1451 until 1496.

 Background

 In 1421, before his death and under the influence of his mother Jelena, Balša III passed the rule of Zeta to Serbian Despot Stefan Lazarević.
-Despot Stefan fought the Republic of Venice and regained Bar in mid-1423, and in 1424 his nephew Đurađ Branković regained Drivast and Ulcinium (Ulcinj).
+Despot Stefan fought the Republic of Venice and regained Bar in mid-1423, and in 1424 his nephew Đurađ Branković regained Drivast and Ulcinj.
 With the death of Despot Stefan in 1427, his nephew Đurađ inherited the rule of Serbia.

 History

 Ascent to power

 The most important roles in establishing this family's rule in Zeta were played by Stefan I Crnojević (1451–1465) and his son Ivan (1465–1490).
 Ivan's son Đurađ Crnojević (1490–1496) was the last ruler from this dynasty.

 Stefan

 Stefan I Crnojević consolidated his power in Zeta and ruled for 14 years, from 1451 until 1465.
 During his rule, he saw the Despotate completely subdued by the Ottomans soon after the death of Despot Đurađ Branković.
 Under Stefan Crnojević, Zeta comprised the Lovćen area around Cetinje, 51 municipalities which included the Crnojević River, the Zeta valley, and the tribes of Bjelopavlići, Pješivci, Malonšići, Piperi, Hoti, Kelmendi and others.
 The population of the territories controlled by Stefan was ca. 30,000, while the total population of the Zeta region (including territories under foreign rule) was ca. 80,000.

 Capitalising on the weak position of Despot Đurađ, the Venetians and Herzog Stjepan Vukčić Kosača of St. Sava (the region of Herzegovina is named after him) conquered parts of his territory.
 Stefan I Crnojević, who had already established himself as the head of the Crnojević (around 1451) in Upper Zeta was forced to make territorial concessions.
 In addition, Kosača took Stefan's son Ivan as a political hostage, hoping it would force Stefan to side with him whenever needed.

 Stefan married Mara, a daughter of a prominent Albanian Gjon Kastrioti, whose son was the Albanian national hero, Skanderbeg.
 In 1455, Stefan entered into an agreement with his ally Venice, stipulating that Zeta would recognize the nominal supremacy of Venice while maintaining its factual independence in virtually every respect.
 The agreement also stipulated that Zeta would assist Venice militarily on specific occasions in exchange for an annual provision.
 But in all other respects, Stefan's rule in Zeta was undisputed.